youngde811/libpl/README.md

       ),
 ```

-Then, whatever target depends on _CLibpl_ requires it as a target.
+Then, whatever target depends on _CLibpl_, add its dependency.
 In our example, we only require the dependency on Linux:

 ```
 .target(